Unlock android phones without losing data in case you forgot lock screen Pattern, Password or PIN

 When Do You Need to Bypass Lock Screen Security?

-This is the safest way to unlock phone and remove password.
-However, your device should have been enabled “Find My Device” which most users kept enabled. it can still be in the back of your mind when panic kicks in.
+This is the safest way to unlock the phone and remove the current password.
+However, your device should have been enabled “Find My Device,” which most users kept enabled.
+It can still be in the back of your mind when panic kicks in.
 That’s why we highlighted how to unlock your device using Google’s built-in security service.

-Once the phone is located and “Lock” button active, the software will prompt you to select and enter a new password, which will replace the pattern, PIN, or password.
+An option will prompt you to select and enter a new password, which will replace the existing pattern, PIN, or password.

 Repeat the password so Google can confirm you typed the same code correctly.